tianjunxie/hbonds/README.md

 generating POSCAR with both explicit water solvation and implicit water solvation.

+04/05 Update:   Now the code works fast enough so that you don't have to wait minutes for a single frame hbond searching.
+                Default criteria, AD<3.5 ADH<30 AHD>120.

 03/10/16 Update: Output improment, now tells the donar oxygen(s) and the acceptor oxgen(s).